DannyL876/Projects/README.md

 **Diagnosis:** The issue was likely multicollinearity because `NumberOfTime30-59DaysPastDueNotWorse` and `NumberOfTimes90DaysLate` are correlated as someone 90 days late was often also 30-59 days late previously, so the model struggled to separate their individual effects, producing unlikely and counterintuitive coefficients.

 # Fix
-Combined both late-payment columns into a single binary feature: `EverLate` (1 if either column > 0, else 0).
+To fix multicollinearity issue I combined both late payment columns into a single binary feature called `EverLate`.
+This produced a 1 if either column was greater than 0 and if not it outputted 0.

 # Improved Result
 - **AUC improved from 0.66 to 0.79**